Lonzo Ball: New Orleans Pelicans (2019–2021)

-Chicago Bulls (2021–present)
+Chicago Bulls (2021–2025)

 On August 8, 2021, Ball was traded to the Chicago Bulls in a sign-and-trade deal, with the Pelicans receiving Tomáš Satoranský, Garrett Temple and draft picks.
 He signed a four-year, $85 million contract extension with the Bulls.
 On October 20, Ball made his Bulls debut, putting up 12 points, six rebounds, and four assists in a 94–88 win over the Detroit Pistons.
 On October 22, he put up a triple-double with 17 points, 10 rebounds, and 10 assists in a 128–112 win over the New Orleans Pelicans.

-On January 20, 2022, after he missed three games with a meniscus tear, the Bulls announced that Ball would undergo surgery on his left knee and miss six to eight weeks.
+On January 20, 2022, after missing three games with a meniscus tear, the Bulls announced that Ball would undergo surgery on his left knee and miss six to eight weeks.
 On April 6, he was ruled out for the remainder of the season after experiencing pain during rehabilitation when his physical activity was increased.
 He played in 35 games, the fewest in his career.
+At the time of his injury, Chicago was 27-13, the best record in the Eastern Conference.
+Ball was having the best shooting season of his career with career highs in field goal percentage (42%) and 3-point percentage (42%).
+That season, he was the only NBA player to average five rebounds and five assists and shoot over 40% on 3s.

-On February 21, 2023, the Bulls announced that Ball would be out for the remainder 2022–23 season due to experiencing recurring discomfort during participation in basketball activities.
-Ball did not appear at all in the 2022–23 season.
+Ahead of the 2022–23 season, Ball underwent arthroscopic debridement, a surgical treatment that extracts any loose material that may be in the knee joint and can smooth the surfaces inside the knee.
+On February 21, 2023, the Bulls announced that he would be out for the remainder of the season due to recurring discomfort during participation in basketball activities.
+Ball did not appear at all in that season.
+He underwent a cartilage transplant in his left knee on March 16, 2023.
+In June 2023, Bulls vice president Arturas Karnisovas said that the team does not expect him to be able to play in the 2023–24 season.
+In December, Chicago head coach Billy Donovan said that Ball was expected to start running in January 2024.
+In May 2024, Ball revealed that he also received a meniscus transplant for his knee.

-Ball had another procedure on March 16, 2023.
-This surgery ruled him out for a majority of the 2023-24 season, and potentially being forced to retire from basketball altogether.
+In July 2024, Ball was cleared to participate in full-contact five-on-five scrimmages.
+In August, he began participating in scrimmages and experienced no setbacks.
+On October 16, Ball played for the first time since January 14, 2022, in a preseason game against the Minnesota Timberwolves.
+On October 23, Ball made his regular season return in the Bulls' season-opening game, putting up five points, two rebounds, and four assists in 14 minutes played in a 123–111 loss to the New Orleans Pelicans.
+On January 12, 2025, he made his first start in nearly three years scoring 15 points and three assists in a 124–119 loss to the Sacramento Kings.
+Two weeks later, on January 27, he put up a season-high 18 points in a 129–121 win over the Denver Nuggets.